mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/security/external-idps/howto-dex-google-accounts/index.md

 ### Step 1: set up Google project and Google OAuth app

+This step creates an OpenID Connect identity provider served by Google Accounts.

 1. Go to [Google's developer console] and create a project.
 2. Select that project.
-3. In the `Credentials` tab of that project start with setting up the `OAuth consent screen`.
+3. Select `OAuth consent screen` in the sidebar.
-4. Here it is important to configure `Authorized domains`: add the DNS name via which your Konvoy cluster is publicly reachable, i.e. `<YOUR-CLUSTER-HOST>` in this example.
+4. Configure the OAuth consent screen.
+Make sure to configure `Authorized domains` with the publicly reachable DNS name for your cluster, i.e. `<YOUR-CLUSTER-HOST>` in this example.
 5. Save the `OAuth consent screen` configuration.
+6. Select `Credentials` in the sidebar.
-6. Press `Create credentials`, select `OAuth client ID`, and then `Web application`.
+7. Select `Create credentials` and create an `OAuth client ID`.
+Set its `Application type` to `Web application`.
-7. Under `Authorized redirect URIs` insert `https://<YOUR-CLUSTER-HOST>/dex/callback`.
+8. Under `Authorized redirect URIs` add `https://<YOUR-CLUSTER-HOST>/dex/callback`.
-8. Save the configuration and note down the client ID and the client secret.
+9. Select `Create`.
+Write down the client ID and the client secret.
+These are used in the next step.

 ### Step 2: add OpenID Connect (OIDC) connector

-In step 1 you have created an OpenID Connect identity provider served by Google Accounts.

-Now create a YAML file (`oidc.yaml`) like the following:
+Create a YAML file (`oidc.yaml`) with the following contents:

 ```yaml
 apiVersion: v1